Tabgha: British Mandate period

 In the 1922 census of Palestine, conducted by the British Mandate authorities, Tabagha had a population of 175; 157 Muslims and 18 Christians, (17 Roman Catholics and one Syrian Catholic).
 By the 1931 census the population had increased to 245; 223 Muslims, 21 Christians, and 1 Jew, in a total of 53 houses.

 The number of people had increased to 330; 310 Muslims and 20 Christians, when the last census was made in the 1945 statistics.
 That number included Tell el Hunud and Khan el Minya.
 The total land area was 5 389 dunams.
 In 1944/45 the village had 7 dunams used for citrus and bananas, 287 were plantations and irrigated land, 2,728 used for cereals, while 2,367 dunams were classified as non-cultivable land.

-On May 4, 1948, in Operation Broom, just before the outbreak of the Arab-Israeli war, Tabgha was attacked by Palmah forces, supported by the Alexandroni Brigades and local Hagana units.
+On May 4, 1948, in Operation Broom, just before the outbreak of the Arab-Israeli war, Tabgha was attacked by Palmach forces, supported by the Alexandroni Brigades and local Haganah units.
 Its Arab inhabitants were expelled and their houses and tents were destroyed under orders by Yigal Allon.